As part of the development of a camp management plan (see the camp management plan template), consider:

 Workers should be made aware of the potential health risks associated with working with flying-foxes.
 Refer to the Flying-foxes and Human Health fact sheet for more information.

 Any vegetation works and maintenance should be undertaken in such a way that minimises disturbance to the colony.
-Office of Environment and Heritage recommends that Level 2 management actions are undertaken at night when flying-foxes are away foraging, or when the camp is seasonally empty, but recognise that temporary disturbance may be unavoidable in some circumstances.
+The Department recommends that Level 2 management actions are undertaken at night when flying-foxes are away foraging, or when the camp is seasonally empty, but recognise that temporary disturbance may be unavoidable in some circumstances.

 Activities should be closely monitored by a person with suitable experience in flying-fox behaviour.